Luligu/matterbridge/README.md

 This project aims to allow the porting of homebridge plugins to matterbridge plugins without recoding everything.

-It creates a MatterBridge device to pair in any ecosystem like Apple Home, Google Home, Amazon Alexa, or any other ecosystem supporting matter.
+It creates a device to pair in any ecosystem like Apple Home, Google Home, Amazon Alexa, or any other ecosystem supporting Matter.

-The project is build on https://github.com/project-chip/matter.js.
+The project is build on top of https://github.com/project-chip/matter.js.

 A special thank to Apollon77 for is incredible work.

+## Installation

+Follow these steps to install Matterbridge:
+´´´
+npm install -g matterbridge
+´´´

+Test the installation with:
+´´´
+matterbridge
+´´´
+Now it is possible to open the frontend at the link provided (default: http://localhost:3000)

+## Usage

+### mode bridge

+´´´
+matterbridge -bridge
+´´´
+Matterbridge exposes only itself and you have to pair it scanning the QR code showed in the frontend or in the console.

+### mode childbridge

+´´´
+matterbridge -childbridge
+´´´
+Matterbridge exposes all registered plugins singularly and you have to pair each plugin scanning the QR code showed in the frontend or in the console.